The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 [Brunei’s Famous National Dish]

 Ambuyat is unrivaled as Brunei’s national dish.
-Its taste and appearance are both unique, intriguing first-time visitors.
+Its taste and appearance are both unique, sure to intrigue first-time visitors.
 The sago palm tree is found in Borneo’s forests.
 The tree’s interior contains a starchy substance, similar to tapioca.
 This is the primary ingredient in ambuyat.
 After it is removed from the tree, the starch is mixed with water until it reaches a sticky, glutinous consistency and paste-like texture.
 The dish was first invented during World War II, while Brunei was still under Japanese occupation.
-The Japanese soldiers were rationed food before the local people, and often there was not enough to go around.
-Because of this, locals were forced to creatively deal with hunger, venturing into the forest and trying to find edible options.
+The Japanese soldiers were rationed food before the local people, and often there was not enough food to go around.
+Because of this, Bruneians were forced to creatively deal with hunger, leading them to venture into the forest in search of edible options.

-Start by dipping the end in, picking some out, then twist the chandas around a couple of times.
+To eat your ambuyat with chandas, begin by dipping the end of the chandas in, pick some out, then twist the chandas around a few times.
 Repeat this until you have enough for a bite.
-If you still have trouble, ask an employee to demonstrate for you.
+If you still have trouble, ask locals or an employee to demonstrate for you.

 Example of how to use chandas